Seattle Garden Guide 🌱

 🌷 March

-- • Direct sow: lettuce, carrots, beets, chard, kale, potatoes
+- • Direct sow: lettuce, carrots, beets, chard, kale, potatoes, radishes

 🏡 Yard Ideas for Seattle